tiyn/yeschess/README.md

 # ychess

+Attention: **The Chess engine is not finished yet.**

 ![ychess-logo](ychess.png)

-ychess is a chess implementation written in nim.
+ychess is a chess implementation and engine written in nim.
-A chess engine is planned.

 ## Usage